SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 	**Options for benchmarking results**

-1. To export the result of the benchmarking procedure (*benchmarking.result*) and the target data (*benchmarking.target*) once need to execute the seasonal adjustment with benchmarking using the muli-processing option (see the [*Simple seasonal adjustment of multiple time series*](../case-studies/simplesa-muliple.html) scenario.
+1. To export the result of the benchmarking procedure (*benchmarking.result*) and the target data (*benchmarking.target*) one needs to once execute the seasonal adjustment with benchmarking using the muli-processing option (see the [*Simple seasonal adjustment of multiple time series*](../case-studies/simplesa-muliple.html) scenario.
 	Once the muli-processing is executed, select the *Output* item from the *SAProcessing* menu.